 NCERT Solutions for Class 12 Chemistry Chapter 5 includes a number of topics that offer students an in-depth knowledge of different aspects of chemistry.
 To distinguish the equations and chemical formulas, solving the NCERT chemistry class 12 PDF can be handy.

-NCERT Solutions Class 12 Chemistry Chapter 5: Surface Chemistry
+NCERT Solutions For Class 12 Chemistry Chapter 5: Surface Chemistry

 The fifth chapter in chemistry class 12 gives a brief idea about the chemical reaction related to solid-liquid, solid-gas, and liquid gas.

 Surface chemistry deals with the phenomenon that occur at the surface or interface.
 The interface or surface is represented by separating the bulk phase by a hyphen or a slash.
 For example, the interface between a solid and a gas may be represented by solid-gas or solid/gas.

 NCERT Solutions Class 12 Chemistry Chapter 5 PDF

 Surface chemistry plays an important role in everyday life, as the basis for many phenomenon as well as technological applications.
 Common examples range from soap bubbles, foam, and raindrops to cosmetics, paint, adhesives, and pharmaceuticals.